 Finally What I want to say:

 The above tools and plugins that I have shared will surely help you to speed up your WordPress site.
-Although I have shared about all the free plugins but if you have money than you can use their pro features to get more benefits from them.
+Although I have shared about all the free plugins if you have money than you can use their pro features to get more benefits from them.

-Once you have done all the above things that I have shared in the above post to speed up WordPress, then again check your website at the sites like Gtmetrix and Pingdom to check if the speed of the website has increased or not.
+Once you have done all the above things that I have shared in the above post to speed up WordPress, then again check your website at the sites like Gtmetrix and Pingdom to check if the speed of the Website has increased or not.

 If you do think that I have missed any point, then please let know through your comments.
 And would also love to know your opinion about the post.